-Staff recommends designating \$23,889 in FFY05 funds to the East St. Louis Police Department's Juvenile Crime Reduction Program.
-The program is an attempt to address the disturbing trend of habitual delinquent behavior in the city of East St. Louis and to provide appropriate sanctions.
-The primary program objectives are to identify and investigate the offenses committed by juvenile offenders; sanction the juvenile offenders into appropriate rehabilitative services; and decrease juvenile delinquent behavior.
+Staff recommends designating \$42,000 in FFY05 funds to the East St. Louis Police Department's Juvenile Crime Reduction Program.
+The program addresses habitual delinquent behavior in the city of East St. Louis and it provides appropriate sanctions.
+The primary program objectives are to identify and investigate the offenses committed by juveniles; sanction the offenders into appropriate rehabilitative services; and decrease juvenile delinquent behavior.

-The program will consist of two juvenile staff members, a juvenile analyst, and school resource officers.
+The program will consist of a juvenile analyst and school resource officers.
 The program's output indicators will be: 1) Provide a number of accountability-rehabilitative programs to meet the needs of the juvenile offender.
-2) The delinquent juvenile will be receiving his or her sanction in a reasonable amount of time from date of intake.
-The school resource officer's output indicators will be: 1) Provide total allotted time spent on accountability programming.
-2) Provide number and percentage of all youth who received sanctions at school.
+2) The delinquent juveniles will receive their sanctions in a reasonable amount of time from the date of intake.
+The school resource officers' output indicators will be: 1) Provide total allotted time spent on accountability programming.
+2) Provide number and percentage of all youths who received sanctions at school.

-These funds are also being requested to maintain the juvenile analyst position and to pay East St. Louis police officers to work on a part-time basis at East Saint Louis Senior High School and possibly two of the middle schools, depending on the availability of funds.
-The officers will engage in activities that will strengthen those social structures which deter delinquency, truancy in the schools, and facilitate problem-solving techniques that will lead to early detection of at-risk children and meet their needs through alternative education and/or modify their behavior.
+The program would also maintain a juvenile analyst position and pay East St. Louis police officers to work on a part-time basis at East St. Louis Senior High School, and two middle schools if funds are available.
+The officers will engage in activities that will strengthen those social structures that deter delinquency and truancy in the schools.
+The officers will facilitate problem-solving techniques that will lead to early detection of atrisk youths.
+The youths' needs will be met through alternative education and/or modification of their behavior.